chpr1410/MSDS696-Practicum/README.md

 ![Test Image 4](https://github.com/chpr1410/MSDS696-Practicum/blob/main/App/Static/Images/proxy_pricing.jpg)

-These ETFs are not perfect representations of the economic indicators, but their pricing data was accessible in a consistent manner to the rest of the selection.
+While not perfect representations of economic indicators, these proxies track similar enough indicators and their pricing data was accessible in a consistent manner to the rest of the selection.

 I added features for the proxies' pricing data as well as their technical indicators.
 I used the same technical indicators as above.